 - Add a little cold water and mix just until the dough comes together.

 - Form the dough into a ball and cover with plastic wrap.
 Refrigerate for one hour.
 If you are short on time, you can put it in the freezer for about 30 minutes.
+While it is chilling, you can start to make the pumpkin filling.

 - Make the whipped aquafaba – pour chickpea brine into a mixing bowl and add ¼ teaspoon cream of tartar.
 Beat until stiff peaks form – about 10 minutes.